Great Tibet Tour Logo GREAT TIBET TOUR ®

 • by Freya

-• Last Updated: 2021-09-05
+• Last Updated: 2024-08-07

 Tibetan Buddhism is the major existence of Tibetan culture.
 On the snowy plateau, temples, pagodas, prayer flags, the ubiquitous six-word Dharani and Mani stones, magnificent Potala Palace, holy Jokhang Temple, and the Ramoche Temple are all symbols of Tibetan Buddhism.
 In fact, the connotation of Tibetan Buddhism is far more than these - its unique reincarnation system of living Buddha, the order of specializing Exoteric and Esoteric Buddhism, a tremendous amount of Sutras, as well as murals, statues, Thangka and other Buddhist arts, etc. all contain a huge amount of connotation, which attract people's attention at home and abroad.
-Here're some facts about Tibetan Buddhism, from which you can understand Tibetan Buddhism better.
+Here are some facts about Tibetan Buddhism, from which you can understand Tibetan Buddhism better.

 Dharma wheel and deer